 Kindergarten Inclusion Support Packages

-The objective of Kindergarten Inclusion Support Packages is to build the capacity of funded kindergartens to support the access and participation of children:
+The objective of Kindergarten Inclusion Support Packages is to build the capacity of funded kindergartens to support the access and participation of children with:

 The support from the Kindergarten Inclusion Support Packages is in addition to the existing resources available to the kindergarten staff and may not provide full coverage of all costs.